RudiCamilleri/mita/README.md

         TenderApi.deployed().then(a=>{TenderApi=a;Tender.deployed().then(t=>{Tender=t;TenderApi.setCurrentAddress(Tender.address)})})

 11. Run console commands through Truffle, to close it simply close the console window or press Ctrl+C twice.

+### iii.
+Running the smart contract using geth (not working):

+7. Simply double-click `run-local-blockchain.bat`.
+To re-run, simply close the current console window (or press Ctrl+Break, then 'Y' and Enter) and re-open.

 ## Additional Info